 But how have tattoo designs changed over the years?
 Are the choices now really so much better than they used to be?

-While many of the original tattoo patterns depicted items that the tattoo artist (the one who created the tattoo) could see for themselves (flowers, stars, moon, trees, animals etc.), but as man’s imagination expanded, tattoo designs began to expand too, until today tattoos can be as simple as something you see every day or as complex as the imagination wants to make it.
+Many of the original tattoo patterns depicted items that the tattoo artist (the one who created the tattoo) could see for themselves (flowers, stars, moon, trees, animals etc.), but as man’s imagination expanded, tattoo designs began to expand too, until today tattoos can be as simple as something you see every day or as complex as the imagination wants to make it.

 As mankind’s concept of art and design grew, so did the complexity of our tattoo patterns, and a look at the complexity of some of the ancient Celtic knot work patterns is a testament to the increasing use of pattern as a replacement for plain item for item symbolism.